-Honourable Members of Legislative Council,
+Honourable Members of Legislative Council.

-I have the honour to invite the Legislative Council to approve of the expenditure of \$26,000 for the improvement of the drainage and living conditions in Section B of the Christianburg-Wismar Country District.

-2. The Central Board of Health has, for some time past, viewed with concern the building congestion and insanitary conditions existing in the Wismar-Christianburg village which is situated about 75 miles up the Demerara River on its left bank.
+- I have the honour to invite the Legislative Council to approve of the expenditure of \$26,000 for the improvement of the drainage and living conditions in Section B of the Christianburg-Wismar Country District. - 2.
+The Central Board of Health has, or some time past, viewed with concern the building congestion and insanitary conditions existing in the Wismar-Christianburg village which is situated the start of the ed about 75 miles up the Dealer River on its left bank.
 The population has increased greatly as a result of the Demerara Bauxite Company's operations on the opposite bank of the river, and this has resulted in overcrowding of the lots.
 The Government reserves have all been built upon and will have to be cleared.
 A large number of the lots are suitable for building purposes in the front portions only, because of the swampy nature of the ground in the rear, due to inadequate drainage of the water flowing down a hill at the back of the lots.
-Drainage at present is by small tortuous creeks, the Wakrinabu and Murara, which in their winding courses to the river encroach on the lots cutting them up in a most irregular fashion.
+Drainage at present is by small tortuous creeks, the Wakrinabu and Murara, which in their winding courses to the river encroach on the lots utting them up in a most irregular fashion.
 In addition, during spring tides the lands all along the banks of the creeks are always flooded.
-Access to the lots is by privately owned paths. and this independent and irregular means of access, together with bad drainage, constitutes a problem for the local authority.
+Access to the lots is by privately owned paths, and this independent and irregular means of access, together with bad drainage, constitutes a problem for the local authority.

-- 3. Members will remember that on the recommendation of the Public Health Department the village was recently partitioned under an Ordinance specially enacted for the purpose in 1942, Land Partition and Re-allotment (Christianburg and Wismar) Ordinance, 1942; and if works designed to correct the faulty drainage, to fill in swamps and improve health conditions are not carried out, the effect of the partition will be lost and the health of the residents will continue to suffer. - 4.
-The cost of the necessary works is estimated to be \$26,000.
-It includes:- - (a) the construction of two reinforced sluices, bridges and culverts to control the Wakrinabu and Muraru Creeks\$18,300.00 ment reserves, and 2,600.00 (d) Contingencies 2,342.00
+the recommendation of the Public Health Department the village was recently partitioned under an Ordinance specially enacted for the purpose in 1942, Land Partition and Re-allotment (Christianburg and Wismar) Ordinance, 1942; and if works designed to correct the faulty drainage, to fill in swamps and improve halth conditions are not carried out, the effect of the partition will be lost and the health of the residents will continue to suffer.

+- 4. The cost of the necessary works is estimated to be \$26,000.
+It includes:- (a) the construction of two - (a) the construction of two reinforced sluices, bridges and culverts to control the Wakrinabu and Muraru Creeks
-(b) making earth roads in accordance with the Partition Officer's report 2,524,00

-(c) Compensation to owners of houses on the Govern-
+- (b) making earth roads in accordance with the Partition Officer's report - (c) Compensation to owners of houses on the Government reserves, and